sharetribe/flex-docs/src/docs/integrations/how-to-integrate-3rd-party-payment-gateway/index.md

 #### Backend endpoint to listen to webhook notifications

-To listen to webhooks, you’ll need to implement a new endpoint to your backend and configure the payment gateway to send the notifications to that URL.
+To listen to webhooks, you'll need to implement a new endpoint to your backend and configure the payment gateway to send the notifications to that URL.
 The endpoint should read the notifications and decide what to do with them and where to store the information.
 If a notification is, for example, about the user's onboarding status, you can use [the Integration API to store the information in the user's private data][integration-api-update-user-profile].
 On the other hand, if the notification is about a payment related to a transaction, you may want to store the information in the [transaction's metadata][integration-api-update-transaction-metadata] or [transition the transaction][integration-api-transition-transaction].

 If you use Flex Template for Web, you can add a new endpoint by adding it to the [API router][ftw-daily-api-router].